Vox-ATypI classification: Blackletter

-An example of a blackletter typeface is Fraktur.
+An example of a blackletter typeface family is Fraktur and Schwabacher.

 Gaelic

 Gaelic type was added to the classification at the AGM of the Dublin meeting of ATypI, on 12 September 2010.

 Non-Latin

-This heterogeneous family, not included in the original 9 Vox groups, gathers (without distinction of style) all writing systems not based on the Latin alphabet: Greek, Cyrillic, Hebrew, Arabic, Chinese, Korean etc. English printers traditionally called these exotics.
+This heterogeneous family, not included in the original nine Vox groups, gathers (without distinction of style) all writing systems not based on the Latin alphabet: Greek, Cyrillic, Hebrew, Arabic, Chinese, Korean etc. English printers traditionally called these 'exotics'.